suhailshergill/extensible-effects/README.md

   * Effects can be added, removed, and interwoven without changes to code not dealing with those effects.
   * You get a better decoupling between an implementation and its interface.
-    For example whether or not you rely on IO for implementing a certain effect or not, is completely transparent to the user.
+    For example whether or not you rely on IO for implementing a certain effect, is completely transparent to the user.

 ## Disadvantages